wp-media/engineering-handbook/index.md

 Therefore, it does not aim at teaching anyone how to be or become an engineer.

-While this handbook may containing valuable take-aways for other engineers, it is opinionated and does not try to reflect the perfect state-of-the-art of engineering.
+While this handbook may contain valuable takeaways for other engineers, it is opinionated and does not try to reflect the perfect state-of-the-art of engineering.

 ### Contributing